The BEST EVER Pork Chop Marinade

 SECRETS AND TIPS FOR THE BEST PORK CHOP MARINADE

 - Always marinate your meat in the refrigerator.
-The easiest way is to use zip-top plastic bags.
-Make sure to remove air.
+The easiest way is to use zip-top plastic bags, making sure to remove any air inside.

 - Remember to take your marinated pork chops out of the refrigerator 20 minutes before cooking, and let them come to room temperature.